Tomcat via Containers

 This document explains how to set up Apache Tomcat® in an EasyApache 4 container.
 This document only applies to the EasyApache 4-provided Tomcat package.
 You can only install container-based packages on systems that use EasyApache 4’s containers and run AlmaLinux OS, Rocky Linux™, or Ubuntu®.

 We provide Tomcat versions 10.0 and 10.1 for use with containers.
 Tomcat 10.0 is currently end-of-life (EOL) but will continue to function.
-For information about our Tomcat 8.5 package that runs on other operating systems and not in a container, read our Introduction to Tomcat documentation.

 Note: